juhasev/sample-ninja-help/edit-project-basic-settings.md

 ### Project name
 This can be any name (any Alpha Numeric or Special characters between 5 and 150 characters long).
 This is an internal name and was never disclosed to the participants.

+### Public name
+An optional panelist facing name for the project, up to 150 characters.
+Internal project names often carry client references, cost codes or version tags you would rather keep in-house.
+When a **Public name** is set, it is used where panelists see the project:

+- The **Member App** activity timeline, alongside a chip showing the Sample Ninja project ID.
+- Any email template using the **[public-project-name]** variable.

+Leave the field empty and everything behaves as before: the activity timeline falls back to the internal project **Name**.

+> The **[public-project-name]** variable is replaced with blank text when no public name is set, it does not fall back to the internal name.
+Review the templates where you use it, starting with the **Reward points awarded** template in **Sub Panels -> Manage -> Email Templates -> Transactional**.

 ### Project status
 This controls project fielding status.